Skip to content

 An activity [Fig. 4][Fig. 5] follows the structure:

-4. Activity Stuff
+4. Activity contents

 Basic activity GUI visualization